Making/Crafting/Designing: Perspectives on Design as a Human Activity

 Workshop 3: Design as a Humanistic Discipline

-Design is fundamental to human life and has become more and more important in a world that sees rapid social, economic, and technological change.
-This circumstance requires a re-evaluation of the role of the designer and correspondingly, design education.
-Should the latter move away from its focus on professional development to allow a more humanistic orientation?
+Design is fundamental to human life and has become increasingly important in a world characterized by rapid social, economic, and technological change.
+This circumstance necessitates a reevaluation of the designer's role and, correspondingly, design education.
+Should the latter shift its focus from professional development to adopt a more humanistic orientation?
 Should design education incorporate subjects such as philosophy, sociology, or the natural sciences?
 Would a humanistic education then produce better designers?
-Or does the current state of the world actually require more specialized designers?
+Or does the current state of the world require more specialized designers?

 Credits